koraykoca/Python-Notes-Tips/README.md

 if x is None:  #  good practice to use the Python is operator for comparing with None by memory address than it is by using class methods (it doesn’t                       depend on the logic of any __eq__() class methods which can be overwritten).
     ...  #  ellipsis
 ```
 As a rule of thumb, you should always use the equality operators == and !=, except when you’re comparing to None.
 The Python equality operator "==" checks if two objects have the same value / compares the value or equality of two objects.
 The identity operator "is" checks if two variables are the same/identical (point to the same object in memory/same memory address).
+At a higher level, comparing objects using "is" can be likened to comparing the location of the objects in the heap.
 For example, when you intern two strings with sys.intern(), you ensure that they point to the same object in memory.
 When you compare e.g. strings which are interned with "is", it will compare their memory addresses rather than comparing the strings character-by-character).
 You can use sys.intern() to optimize memory usage and comparison times for strings, although the chances are that Python already automatically handles this for you behind-the-scenes.
  ```python
     from sys import intern
     a = intern("BMW M4 is such a nice car")